|

 Construction employees could work on the projects seamlessly if they follow health protocols.

-The technology industry is also on the list of in-demand jobs in London, according to Glassdoor.
-Jobs such as Software Engineer, Product Manager, and Operations Manager offer salaries up to €42,000 per month.
+According to Glassdoor, the technology industry is also on the list of in-demand jobs in London.
+Jobs such as Software Engineer, Product Manager, and Operations Manager offer monthly salaries up to €42,000.

 Salary